ekanner/react-native-website/docs/animations.md

 `Animated` exports four animatable component types: `View`, `Text`, `Image`, and `ScrollView`, but you can also create your own using `Animated.createAnimatedComponent()`.

-For example, a container view that fades in when it is mounted may look like this:
+For example, a container view that fades in when it is mdfounted may look like this:

 ```SnackPlayer
 import React from 'react';